vulinh64/vulinh64.github.io/blog/2026-05-08-how-to-jpa-entity-equals-and-hashcode.md

 * Go read [this article](https://jpa-buddy.com/blog/hopefully-the-final-article-about-equals-and-hashcode-for-jpa-entities-with-db-generated-ids/).
 Seriously.
 But if you're the type who likes to suffer through my rambling first, grab your coffee and settle in.

-* Copy and paste everything from [this class](https://github.com/vulinh64/spring-base-commons/blob/main/src/main/java/com/vulinh/data/base/AbstractEntity.java), then let your JPA entities extend it (and perhaps override the `getIdType()` to return `IdType.CONCRETE` if any of your JPA entities has preset ID value).
+* Too long?
+Copy and paste everything from [this class](https://github.com/vulinh64/spring-base-commons/blob/main/src/main/java/com/vulinh/data/base/AbstractEntity.java), then let your JPA entities extend it (and perhaps override the `getIdType()` to return `IdType.CONCRETE` if any of your JPA entities has preset ID value).

 Still with me?
-Good, now let's hear my long rambling below:
+Good, now let's hear my long rambling below.

-## The Problem Nobody Talks About Until It's Too Late
+## The Problem Nobody Talks About (Until It's Too Late)

 Here's the dirty secret about JPA entities that they don't warn you about in those fancy enterprise architecture courses: